ibexa/documentation-developer/docs/guide/shop_features/catalog.md

 Data providers define where product information is stored.

-You can use one of two data providers: the Repository data provider and the eContent data provider.
+You can use one of the following data providers: the Repository data provider and the eContent data provider.

 ### Repository data provider